Rafiuth/AnvilPacker/USAGE.md

 - Extension must be one of: `.json .dat .dat_old .nbt .mcfunction .mcmeta .yml .yaml .toml`

 Compressed NBT files (or any gzipped file) are uncompressed before they are recompressed.

+Notes:
+- The current implementation generates at least one blob per thread.
+- The order files are aggregated is non-deterministic; compressing the same input more than once may result in different file sizes, but the decompressed content should be the same.

 ## Block Codecs